-The Board of Directors and the HRCG Committee regularly receive reports of shareholder engagements related to sustainability and give them careful consideration in developing the direction they provide to management.
+The Board and the HRCG Committee regularly receive reports of shareholder engagements related to sustainability and give them careful consideration in developing the direction they provide to management.
 In that regard, the Board has received consistent feedback from shareholders over the last several years of the growing importance that capital market stakeholders place on environmental and social disclosures.
-Starting in 2024, the Board has committed to receiving periodic training on environmental and climate-related matters to ensure all relevant concerns are being considered as part of the Board's decision-making process.
+In 2024, the Board received Sustainability training on environmental and climate-related matters, particularly as it pertains to governance matters.